 All the items on this list are things that we think perfectly represent Costa Rica.
 There is not a specific company that we recommend for these products.

-Coffee is the quintessential Costa Rica gift.
-If you are debating what to get your family or friends, you really can’t go wrong with coffee.
+Coffee is the quintessential Costa Rica gift to bring back to your friends and family.
+You really can’t go wrong with Costa Rica coffee!

 If you happen upon a place that sells their own coffee, we suggest buying that.
 If not, Britt Coffee is always great.
 We like Britt because they have a wide variety of coffee types, you can buy whole beans or ground coffee, and their bags are really pretty.

 You can buy Britt in any major grocery store.
 If you forget, you can also buy it at the large gift shop in the San Jose airport.

 Pro Tip: Britt Coffee is located near San Jose and actually has a really fun and informative coffee tour.
 You can then buy all the coffee you need in their gift shop.
 You can find out more on the Cafe Britt site.